Did we miss something on diversity?

 Suggest an Update

 The parents' guide to what's in this TV show.

-Parents need to know that this comedy about a catering business is full of all kinds of iffy behavior -- from drinking and unbleebed swearing on the job to employees accepting sexual favors from party guests.
-There's occasional nudity, and characters trade sexually charged barbs and insults (like "Dude, you just f--ked me in the ass") and make politically incorrect assumptions about race, gender, and sexual preference.
+Parents need to know that this comedy about a catering business is full of all kinds of iffy behavior -- from drinking and unbleeped swearing on the job to employees accepting sexual favors from party guests.
+There's occasional nudity, and characters trade sexually charged barbs and insults (like "Dude, you just f--ked me in the ass") and make edgy assumptions about race, gender, and sexual preference.
 In short: It's funny, but it isn't meant for kids.

-A motley crew of Hollywood party caters (including characters played by Adam Scott, Lizzy Caplan, and Jane Lynch) goes through the motions under the direction of a team leader (Ken Marino) who takes his responsibilities to the extreme in PARTY DOWN, a pay-cable comedy executive produced by actor Paul Rudd, among others.
+A motley crew of Hollywood party caterers (including characters played by Adam Scott, Lizzy Caplan, and Jane Lynch) go through the motions under the direction of a team leader (Ken Marino) who takes his responsibilities to the extreme in PARTY DOWN.
 In each episode, the gang muddles their way through another event, from birthday parties to awards shows, all the while waiting for their big chance to move on to something better.
-(Fun fact: Fred Savage -- who shot to fame as a child star on the nostalic sitcom The Wonder Years -- directs some episodes.)
+(Fun fact: Fred Savage -- who shot to fame as a child star on the nostalgic sitcom The Wonder Years -- directs some episodes.)